Post by Graveyardbride on Oct 29, 2014 11:50:49 GMT -5

 Legend has it that Sheriff Corwin had a habit of taking women accused of witchcraft to his home, where he forced the lady to sit on a bench, placed a rope tied in a slipknot around her neck and, standing behind the terrified prisoner, gradually tightened the noose, all the while demanding the “witch” confess her practice of the evil arts.
 The general consensus is that the sadistic Corwin, though dead more than 300 years, still enjoys strangling someone every now and then and because of this disquieting proclivity, his specter has been dubbed the “Strangler.”
 Both John Gagnon and a contractor working in the house encountered the Strangler on separate occasions.
 Upon entering the second-story room immediately to the right of the stairway, the contractor was overcome by a choking sensation.
 “I was being strangled,” he insists, “but I didn’t feel any hands around my throat.”
 Gagnon was frightened one night when he started down the basement stairs by what felt like “hands” on his shoulders.

 One of the most terrifying paranormal incidents in the Joshua Ward House occurred in broad daylight during a Christmas Party while Dale Lewinsky was taking Polaroid shots of employees for a “picture wreath.”
 People were enjoying themselves and, for once, the subject of “ghosts” had not been mentioned.
 After taking several photos without incident, Lewinsky’s cheerful expression suddenly changed to one of sheer horror.
 “Look at this!” he exclaimed, his entire body trembling.
-As co-workers gathered round, they saw, not a picture of the comely young woman who had posed for the picture, but the image of a wild-haired female in black (above).
+As co-workers gathered round, they saw, not a picture of Julie Tremblay, the comely young woman who had posed for her photo, but the image of a wild-haired female in black (above).
 “There is no doubt,” one employee contends, “what came out on that picture is definitely a witch!”
 Interestingly, an emergency medical technician who saw the photograph remarked that “the swollen, discolored face” had the appearance of someone who died of “hanging or strangulation.”
 Bob Cahill is convinced the malevolent figure captured on film is the restless spirit of one of Corwin’s victims who has never left the site of her suffering.
 Thus far, the witch-like creature hasn’t injured anyone but as another employ puts it, “She doesn’t have to do anything!
 She looks so hideous, a person would hurt themselves just trying to get out of her way!”

 On another occasion, this time just before Halloween, a visitor to the Joshua Ward House became disoriented while walking through the first floor hall.
 He stopped before the grand staircase and while trying to regain his equilibrium, saw “a swarm of tiny pinpoints of light” and had the overpowering impression of “an angry old woman on the stairs.”
 Later, a local ghost-hunter who calls himself “Brian, the Monk,” photographed the interior of the house, but the shots of the first floor stair contained no discernible image – only tiny flickers of light.